ranma42/TigerOnVBox/README.md

    [https://developer.apple.com/download/more/](https://developer.apple.com/download/more/))

 ## Create a new virtual machine
-If trust the files in the repository and want to skip the procudure you can:
+If trust the files in the repository and want to skip the procedure you can:
 - download [Tiger.ova](Tiger.ova) and import it in VirtualBox (by double-clicking it or opening it from *File → Import Appliance...*), or
 - copy the `Tiger` folder from this repository to your `VirtualBox VMs` folder and add it in VirtualBox selecting it in from the *Machine → Add...* menu

-If you like to see what it takes to get it done, the following step-by-step procedure will guide you in the creation and configuraton of the virtual machine.
+If you like to see what it takes to get it done, the following step-by-step procedure will guide you in the creation and configuration of the virtual machine.

 1. select *Machine → New...* from the menu (or click on the *New* button)
-2. choose the name of your vistual machine (the example uses "Tiger")
+2. choose the name of your virtual machine (the example uses "Tiger")
-3. select **Type: MacOS X**
+3. select **Type: Mac OS X**
-4. select **Version: MacOS X (32-bits)**
+4. select **Version: Mac OS X (32-bit)**
 5. choose the amount of RAM (default: 2048 MB)
 6. choose *Create a virtual hard disk now*